What is a ‘dieta’ in the Ayahuasca Tradition?

 How Long Does a Dieta Typically Last?

-The following steps guide you toward a focused and meaningful experience:
+The following steps guide you toward a focused and meaningful Ayahuasca Dieta experience in Florida:

 - Adopt a Simple Diet: Adopt a simple diet that is centered around light, plant-based meals.
 Focus on whole foods such as vegetables, rice, and beans.
 Keep meals bland by avoiding salt, sugar, and oils.